 Phone: +49 6131-39-30986

-Take advantage of our offers, become active and seek out the contact persons who can help you with your concerns.
+Take advantage of our offers, become active, and seek out the contacts who can help you with your questions.

 If you have any questions concerning our internal research institutions, please contact the Office of the Biological Institutes.
 You will find further contacts and individual contact Information on the contact page of the individual institutes.